Luxating patella is a condition common in small dogs like Bichon Frises, Pomeranians, Yorkshire terriers, Chihuahuas, and miniature and toy poodles.

 What to Do if You Suspect Patella Dislocation

 If your dog has been injured or starts to show signs of a dislocated patella, make sure you have your veterinarian examine her.

 A vet can tell if your dog has the condition–by palpating (feeling the joint) and by taking an x-ray.

 If your Bichon does have a patella dislocation and a malformed joint, the condition can be corrected by luxating patella surgery.

-Fortunately modern orthopedic veterinary surgery has been quite successful with this condition.
+Fortunately modern orthopedic veterinary surgeons have been successful with this surgery.

-However, as with most conditions, take your dog to the vet as soon as you suspect a problem, as the sooner the condition is corrected, the better the chances of its being successful.
+However, as with most conditions, take your dog to the vet as soon as you suspect a problem.
+The sooner the condition is corrected, the better the chances of its being successful.